Bas-Lag: Known languages

 Ragamoll is the common tongue of New Crobuzon.
 It seems to be widely spoken throughout eastern Bas-Lag by members of all races.
 Likewise, Salt is the language of the Swollen Ocean, spoken by pirates, sailors and other maritime peoples.
 In The Scar, Salt is described as a patchwork language which borrows aspects from various other tongues, principally Ragamoll.

 The anophelii maintain a written language called High Kettai, which is used by various scholars and publishing houses.
 It is implied that high Kettai is inflected as it is known to possess an "ironic case."
 Base Kettai is High Kettai's more widely understood cousin.

 Quiesy (also known as "Deadish") is the principal language of High Cromlech.
 Since many of its speakers have either sewn-shut mouths or larynxes too decayed to form sounds properly, it consists of a series of coughing grunts, with "intricately timed pauses" that are as important as the spoken element.
 It can also be "spoken" entirely soundlessly, with gestures or eye movements.

 The khepri communicate through sign language and scented chemicals, since their insect-heads do not permit vocalization.
 They also maintain a written language called High Khepri.

 The vodyanoi speak at least three different languages: the primary one being Lubbock and the others Fellid and Southern.
 The traditional language of the Cactacae is Sunglari.
 The garuda of the Cymek speak an unnamed language.
 The people of Tesh, the people of Khadoh, the Salkrikaltor Cray, and the hotchi of the Rudewood all speak their own, eponymous languages.

 Known races

 Anophelii

 Mosquito-like beings (singular Anophelius).
 The females look like scrawny human women, with huge paddle-like wings with which they fly after their prey.
 From their mouths they can extend a bony proboscis, which they stab into their prey to suck them dry.
-Female Anophelii are vicious, bloodthirsty and very dangerous except immediately after feeding, when they demonstrate an intelligence equal to that of the male sex.
+Female Anophelii are vicious, bloodthirsty and very dangerous except immediately after feeding, when they demonstrate an intelligence superior to that of the (already notably intelligent) male sex.
 The males are short, stocky men that look no different from human men, aside from their sphincter-like mouths.
 Anophelii have now been confined to a single island, but once ruled much of the world in an empire called The Malarial Queendom.
 The threat of a resurgent Queendom is the cause of the strict quarantine around the Anophelii island.